MarkSilverMedia/jekyll-simple/music.md

 ### Live Music - Nerd Central / EMAWM Live (2015-Present)

-Since late 2015, I've done some skype performances with internet friends, mainly with the aforementioned EMAWM guys and [April](http://tunes.wikipedia.sexy). "[Nerd Central](http://nerdcentral.emawm.tk)" pioneered the concept within the "Scratchbupers" niche before I became a member, and I'd adapted the term for as long as I held ties to their members outside of EMAWM (The latest session was labeled "[EMAWM Live](https://archive.org/details/el4117)").
+Since late 2015, I've done some skype performances with internet friends, mainly with the aforementioned EMAWM guys and [April](http://tunes.wikipedia.sexy). "[Nerd Central](http://nerdcentral.emawm.tk)" pioneered the concept within the "Scratchbupers" niche before I became a member, and I'd adapted the term for as long as I held ties to their members who aren't in EMAWM (The latest session was labeled "[EMAWM Live](https://archive.org/details/el4117)").